webxdc/webxdc_docs/src/spec.md

        and if there are series of info messages, older ones may be dropped. use this option sparingly to not spam the chat.
-    - `update.document`: optional, name of the document in edit, must not be used eg. in games where the Webxdc does not create documents
+    - `update.document`: optional, name of the document in edit, must not be used eg. in games where the webxdc does not create documents
     - `update.summary`: optional, short text, shown beside Webxdc icon;
        it is recommended to use some aggregated value,  eg. "8 votes", "Highscore: 123"

-- `descr`: short, human-readable description what this update is about. this is shown eg. as a fallback text in an email program.
+- `descr`: short, human-readable description what this update is about. this is shown eg. as a fallback text in an e-mail program.

-All peers, including the sending one, will receive the update by the callback given to `setUpdateListener()`.
+All peers, including the sending one, will receive the update by the callback given to [`setUpdateListener()`](#setupdatelistener).

 There are situations where the user cannot send messages to a chat, eg. if the webxdc instance comes as a contact request or if the user has left a group.
-In these cases, you can still call `sendUpdate()`, however, the update won't be sent to other peers and you won't get the update by `setUpdateListener()`.
+In these cases, you can still call `sendUpdate()`, however, the update won't be sent to other peers and you won't get the update by [`setUpdateListener()`](#setupdatelistener).

 ### setUpdateListener()